raphink/augeasprovider-shellvar/README.md

-# augeasproviders: alternative Augeas-based providers for Puppet
+# augeasprovider-shellvar: an Augeas-based shellvar type and provider for Puppet

-This module provides alternative providers for core Puppet types such as `host` and `mailalias` using the Augeas configuration library.
-It also adds some of its own types for new functionality.
+This module provides a shellvar type and provider for Puppet using the Augeas configuration library and the augeasprovider-core module.

 The advantage of using Augeas over the default Puppet `parsedfile` implementations is that Augeas will go to great lengths to preserve file formatting and comments, while also failing safely when needed.

-These providers will hide *all* of the Augeas commands etc., you don't need to know anything about Augeas to make use of it.
+This provider will hide *all* of the Augeas commands etc., you don't need to know anything about Augeas to make use of it.

 If you want to make changes to config files in your own way, you should use